Risk Identification and Reduction of CVD in Women

 - Several educational resources for physicians and patients are listed at the end of this statement.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Triglycerides, Diet, Exercise, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Diet, Exercise, Hypertension, Smoking

 Keywords: Amenorrhea, Arthritis, Rheumatoid, Breast Neoplasms, Cardiac Rehabilitation, Cardiovascular Diseases, Contraceptives, Oral, Coronary Artery Disease, Diabetes, Gestational, Diet, Dietary Fiber, Electronic Health Records, Exercise, Fenofibrate, Fertility, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hyperlipidemias, Hypertension, Pregnancy-Induced, Lupus Erythematosus, Systemic, Menopause, Metabolic Syndrome X, Obesity, Polycystic Ovary Syndrome, Postpartum Period, Pre-Eclampsia, Pregnancy, Primary Prevention, Risk Assessment, Risk Factors, Risk Reduction Behavior, Smoking, Stroke, Triglycerides, Weight Loss, Women